-There are both federal and provincial employment laws in Canada, so you will need to be familiar with everything that is relevant to your location.
-A formal contract is not required, but we strongly recommend that you use one to determine the details of any employment arrangement.
-Such as benefits, salary/wages, vacation allowance, and so on.
+Employment law in Canada is governed by both federal and provincial employment laws in Canada, so you will need to be familiar with everything that is relevant to your location.

-As Canada is bilingual, with both English and French being used widely.
-In every province except Quebec (where French is the official language), English is the most common language for employment contracts and would generally be expected.
+Canada is bilingual, with both English and French being used widely.
+In every province except Quebec (where French is the official language), English is the most common language for employment contracts and would generally be expected, outside Quebec.

-By partnering with our Canada PEO & Employer of Record, New Horizons’ team of local experts can provide assistance for drafting strong employment contracts that are compliant with local regulations.
+By partnering with our Canada PEO & Employer of Record, New Horizons can provide draft employment contracts compliant with the applicable federal and provincial regulations.

 Working hours in Canada

 In general, most employees work a standard five-day week from Monday to Friday.
 Provincial legislation determines the rules around working hours in each location.
-For example, in Ontario, the most populous province, the maximum working hours are 48 per week, although extended limits can be arranged via Employment Standards officials, and some industries have different rules.
-The other provinces operate similarly, but you will need to understand the law in the area you are employing.
+For example, in Ontario, the most populous province, the maximum working hours are 48 per week, and 8 hours per day (or the standard workday).
+Note, however, that this can be extended by agreement between the employer and employee.
+The other provinces operate similarly (e.g., 40 hours is expected in British Columbia, with any more requiring overtime pay), but it is essential to understand the law in the industry and geographical area you are employing.

-For overtime, the rules are also set provincially, with rates generally equalling around 1-1.5x normal pay.
+For overtime, the rules (which are set provincially), generally require around 1.5-2.0x normal pay.

 Public holidays in Canada

 Canada has a number of public holidays for employees.
-Exceptions are made in industries such as hospitality.
-The following holidays are celebrated in Canada, although some only provincially.
+The following holidays are celebrated in Canada, although some only provincially:

 Employment benefits in Canada